-TtW Providers must pay a course fee to the EST Provider on a fee-for-service basis of:
+TtW Providers must pay the relevant course fee to the EST Provider on a fee-for-service basis of:

-- \$1,250 per Participant for each Training Block 1 Course - \$300 per Participant for each Training Block 2 Course (full course fee is \$1,250, the remaining \$950 is subsidised directly to the EST Provider by the Department).
+- up to \$1,250 per Participant for each Training Block 1 Course - up to \$300 per Participant for each Training Block 2 Course (full course fee is \$1,250, the remaining \$950 is subsidised directly to the EST Provider by the Department).

-TtW Providers must pay the EST Provider prior to the date the EST Course starts.
+TtW Providers must pay the EST Provider the relevant course fee by the date advised by the EST Provider.
 The transfer of funds from TtW Provider to EST Provider happens outside of the Department's IT Systems.
 TtW Providers must make their own arrangements with the EST Provider to facilitate payment.